cavaunpeu/willwolf.io-source/content/articles/saudi-drone-strikes-and-adversarial-ai.md

 Lang: geopolitics
 Slug: saudi-drone-strikes-and-adversarial-ai
 Status: published
-Summary: In world of autonomous, weaponized drones piloted by algorithms, what new strategic opportunities arise?
+Summary: In world of weaponized drones piloted by algorithms, what new strategic opportunities arise?
 Image: ../images/saudi-adversarial/thumbnail.png

 Last week, Houthi rebels—a militant political group in Yemen—claimed credit for exploding an oil refinery in Saudi Arabia.
 The explosion was the work of a missile, fired from a drone.